grrr-amsterdam/classifier-prototype/README.md

 All the data is communicated through a simple JSON API.
 Editing and other admin functions are provided in a bare bones web based system.

+## Requirements

+- A local MongoDB instance available on `mongodb://localhost:27017`
+- Node.js with npm

+## Getting started

+- Clone this repo
+- `cd` into the repo
+- `npm install`
+- `node .`

+The app can also be easily deployed to heroku.

 ## Tools used

 - node.js